msuhail1997/YOLO-Pytorch-Object_Detection/README.md

-# YOLOv1-Pytorch
+# YOLO-Pytorch

-Implementation of YOLOv1 in Pytorch for Object Detection.
+Implementation of YOLO in Pytorch for Object Detection.

 Paper Link: (https://arxiv.org/abs/1506.02640)